ibm-cloud-docs/vpc/file_storage_vpc_troubleshoot.md

 When you create or manage {{site.data.keyword.filestorage_vpc_short}}, you might encounter issues.
 Often, you can recover by following a few steps.
 Issues, symptoms, likely causes, and resolutions are described in the following sections.
 {: shortdesc}

-{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Osaka and Tokyo regions.
+{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Osaka, and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

-## CBR error when performing file share operations
+## CBR error during file share operations
 {: #fs-troubleshoot-1}
 {: troubleshoot}
 {: support}